 - Ferment them.
 Try our Fermented rhubarb pickles recipe.

 - Turn them into a recipe like jam, sauce, or pie.
-Try these recipes for starters:
+Or try these recipes for starters:

 I need to re-start rhubarb at my place, due to illness the plants got dried out and choked out by comfrey growing in the same area